Grassmarket and other Old Town streets

 Mary of Guise

 It was the ancient western gate into the city, Mary of Guise, mother to Mary Queen of Scots and Regent of Scotland, one of the most remarkable woman to stride Scotland’s historic stage, passed this way with, “greit triumphe” in 1538 as did the less impressive Marion Purdy, “once a milkwife, latterly a beggar, charged in 1684 with witchcraft for, “laying frenzies and diseases on her neighbours.”

 The West Port also displayed a more sinister message to those entering the capital in the shape of a series of spikes often decorated with the heads of those who had fallen foul of the law.

-Usually reserved for the “ruffians” of Edinburgh society, Sir Robert Graham one of the killers of James I (1437) was spiked here, while the heads of the Marquess of Montrose and the Marquess of Argyll and others of a “similar class” stared down from a spike in the Tolbooth.
+Usually reserved for the “ruffians” of Edinburgh society, Sir Robert Graham one of the killers of James I (1437) was spiked here, while the heads of the Marquis of Montrose and the Marquis of Argyll and others of a “similar class” stared down from a spike in the Tolbooth.

 Edinburgh’s Old Town streets once deemed part of the city’s underbelly, are perhaps less aesthetically pleasing than others but nonetheless have a rich historical resonance and a special place in the development of Scotland’s capital city and as such are worthy of exploration.